 What is Application Whitelisting?

-The choice between a whitelist and a blacklist comes down to the specifics of the situation and the tradeoff between usability and security.
+The choice between the two comes down to the specifics of the situation and the trade off between usability and security.

 If it’s possible to completely define either all possible malicious content or all possible benign content, then defining them in a blacklist or a whitelist is an ideal solution.
-However, in most cases, it’s impossible to exhaustively list all possibilities, meaning that the system will suffer from a potential lack of security (malicious content not included in a blacklist is allowed) or usability (benign content not included in a whitelist is blocked).
+However, in most cases, it’s impossible to exhaustively list all possibilities.
+This means that the system will suffer from a potential lack of security (malicious content not included in a blacklist is allowed) or usability (benign content not included in a whitelist is blocked).

-Application whitelisting refers to blocking the execution of any applications on a program that are not explicitly listed in an application whitelist.
+Application whitelisting refers to blocking the execution of any applications not explicitly listed.
 Windows 10 does this by default, allowing only apps included in the Windows Store to be run on a computer.
 However, Windows’ list is biased (i.e. only allowing Microsoft Edge and blocking other browsers) and may not meet the needs of an organization or individual.